A Proud History

 Reverend John Flynn, a Presbyterian clergyman, took up his first appointment at Beltana Mission in the north of South Australia.
 He went on to organise the lease of an aircraft from the newly formed ‘Q.A.N.T.A.S.’ and the beginnings of the ‘Flying Doctor’ service was formed.

 Mr William Robert Black donated two homes to the Presbyterian Church of Queensland for use in the care of the elderly.
-The homes were named after two Governor-Generals and distinguished ‘sons’ of the Presbyterian Church: Hopetoun in Chelmer and Stonehaven in Oxley, giving rise to the Ministry of the Presbyterian Church in aged care.
+The homes were named after two Governor-Generals and distinguished ‘sons’ of the Presbyterian Church: Hopetoun in Oxley and Stonehaven in Chelmer, giving rise to the Ministry of the Presbyterian Church in aged care.

 The first independent living cottages at Hopetoun are constructed.